Alexander Heinle

 That said, here are the most common tools L&D pros use:

-Your LMS allows you to deliver, track and manage learning experiences.
 Choose one like Zavvy that integrates with Slack or Teams, sends reminders over email, and allows you to automate repetitive tasks.

 Notion, Trello, Asana, or Monday—whichever project management tool you end up using should be easy to use and offer transparency for everyone involved in the learning experience.